2000 Marsa Brega Short 360 crash: Flight crew error

 Tripoli International Airport provides weather reports for each flight.
 According to the investigation, in most of his flights the captain did not care much on the weather report and did not care enough to ask the weather personnel to "explain any outstanding points" due to the weather in Libya which "tends to be mild" with no significant weather changes throughout the year.
 Post-crash interview with the captain revealed that he thought that Tripoli Airport had not provided the weather briefing on the route.
 The provided weather report indicated that the aircraft would likely fly into significant cloud formation along the route to Marsa Brega.

-As the aircraft was flown into clouds, the engines were exposed with moistures.
+As the aircraft was flown into clouds, the engines were exposed to moisture.
 The outside temperature was at -6 C and provided a suitable condition for icing.
 To prevent ice from forming on the aircraft, the flight crew should have turned on the aircraft's anti-icing system.
 However, during the majority of the flight the flight crew were engaged in a conversation about the operating system of Fokker F28, causing the crew to be distracted from the ice formation on the wind shield.
 The cockpit voice recorder later confirmed that the flight crew eventually became aware on the icing condition as ice began to form on the wind shield.
 The flight crew then elected to turn on the ice detection and anti-icing system on the Short's pitot static and wind shield but the engine's anti-icing system remained in the off position.